unosquare/raspberryio/README.md

 * ```Pi.I2c``` Provides access to the functionality of the i2c bus.
 * ```Pi.Timing``` Provides access to The PI's Timing and threading API.

-To run the program ```mono myprogram.exe``` in order to work correctly.
-You no longer require running as root.

-This library depends on the wonderful ```WiringPi``` library available [here](http://wiringpi.com/).
+The default low-level provider is the wonderful ```WiringPi``` library available [here](http://wiringpi.com/).
 You do not need to install this library yourself.
-The ```RaspberryIO``` assembly will automatically extract the compiled binary of the library in the same path as the entry assembly.
+The ```Unosquare.WiringPi``` assembly will automatically extract the compiled binary of the library in the same path as the entry assembly.

 ### Peripherals